Glossary of Terms

 {% embed url="<https://www.investopedia.com/terms/c/counterparty.asp>" %}

-PartyB is a liquidity provider on SYMMIO who sees user “Intents” (trades) and decides whether to accept or reject them.
-Can hedge trades off-chain (e.g., with a centralized or decentralized broker) or choose to stay unhedged.
+On Symmio, PartyB is a liquidity provider that sees user intents and decides whether to accept or reject them.
+PartyB can hedge accepted trades off-chain (with a centralized or decentralized broker) or stay unhedged.

 ### Hedger / Solver (PartyB)

-A liquidity provider on SYMMIO who sees user “Intents” (trades) and decides whether to accept or reject them.
-Can hedge trades off-chain (e.g., with a centralized or decentralized broker) or choose to stay unhedged.
+A liquidity provider on Symmio that sees user intents and decides whether to accept or reject them.
+It can hedge trades off-chain (e.g. with a centralized or decentralized broker) or stay unhedged.

 ### Broker

-Any external platform or strategy a Hedger uses to hedge.
-This could be a centralized exchange (Binance, ByBit), a DEX, an OTC desk, or even an internal algorithm.
-SYMMIO does not require Hedgers to hedge; it is entirely optional.
-Off-chain actions have no bearing on on-chain states or trust assumptions.
+Any external venue or strategy a hedger uses to hedge: a centralized exchange (Binance, Bybit), a DEX, an OTC desk, or an internal algorithm.
+Symmio never requires a hedger to hedge; it's optional, and off-chain actions have no bearing on on-chain state or trust assumptions.

 ### Frontend Builder

-A developer or team that builds a trading interface on top of SYMMIO.
-They deploy their own MultiAccount contract, connect to one or more Solvers, and provide the UI/UX for traders (PartyA).
-Examples include IntentX, Thena, and Based Markets.
-SYMMIO handles settlement; the frontend handles everything user-facing.
+A developer or team that builds a trading interface on Symmio.
+They connect to one or more solvers, and provide the UI for traders (PartyA).
+Examples include Carbon, Thena, and Vibe.
+Symmio handles settlement; the frontend handles everything user-facing.

 ### Intent

-A proposed trade from PartyA.
-Examples: “I want to open a LONG position for BTCUSDT at price X with quantity Y.” Hedgers see these Intents on-chain and can lock them if they meet their criteria.
+A proposed trade from PartyA, e.g. "open a LONG position for BTCUSDT at price X with quantity Y." Solvers see intents on-chain and can lock them if they meet their criteria.

 ### Off-Chain vs. On-Chain

-SYMMIO’s on-chain contracts control positions, collateral, liquidations, etc. Off-chain hedging (if any) is the Hedger’s private business logic and does not affect the contract’s rules or solvency checks.
+Symmio's on-chain contracts control positions, collateral, liquidations, and the rest.
+Off-chain hedging, if any, is the hedger's private business logic and doesn't affect the contract's rules or solvency checks.

 ### Directional Exposure